esbmc/esbmc/README.md

 make -j8
 ````

-We recommend using AMD64 via docker for optimal performance.
+We recommend using AMD64 via docker for a fully working version.
 Sample docker-compose and docker files follow:

 DockerFile sample: